felipecometti/covid19ufes/impostometro/README.md

 It went from 21s/request to 0.5s/request.

-The problem is probably in parsing those parameters.
-I tried to look into the source for Requests a little but everything seemed normal.
+~~The problem is probably in parsing those parameters.
+I tried to look into the~~ ~~source for Requests a little but everything seemed normal.~~

-Well, such is life with it's misteries.
-Point is that it's better to use string operations to build the url if you want to make a lot of GET requests.
+~~Well, such is life with it's misteries.
+Point is that it's better to use string~~ ~~operations to build the url if you want to make a lot of GET requests.~~

+Turns out it's server-side, the 'rq.get(url)' solution is taking 35s/request now.
+I'll check my connection and try it another day to see if they're blocking the script, type of request, user agent, IP or something...

 # Impostometro Stage 2